-At a class level, communication occurs through email.
-The learning focus for each class is email home weekly to parents.
-Parent letters, three-way interviews, extra interviews that are formally negotiated, progress reports and class meetings are also important means of communication.
+At a class level, communication containing learning reflections and photos occurs weekly through Seesaw for Kindergarten - Year 2 and Google Classroom for Years 3-6 Parent letters, three-way interviews, extra interviews that are formally negotiated, progress reports and class meetings are also important means of communication.
 Communicating with parents about issues relating to the organisation of the class, curriculum and progress of children are the class teacher's professional responsibility.